Up&Up: Music video

-The video received nominations for Best Direction and Best Visual Effects at the 2016 MTV Video Music Awards, winning the latter.
-The music video was also nominated for the Grammy Award for Best Music Video at the 59th Annual Grammy Awards.
+Accolades

 Live performances

 After giving fans a live performance preview of the album on 21 November 2015 in Los Angeles, Martin said: "This is kind of the song we've been waiting to write for 15 years."
 The band performed the song at the Super Bowl 50 halftime show held on 7 February 2016 in Santa Clara, California.
 They were joined by Bruno Mars and Beyoncé while singing the last verses.
 During the performance at Glastonbury Festival on 26 June 2016, the band were joined on stage by Chris Martin's children, Apple and Moses, who helped with the backing vocals.

 The song was used to close the A Head Full of Dreams Tour.
 The live performance on 15 November 2017 in La Plata, Buenos Aires with an extended outro is included in Live in Buenos Aires.
-Live recordings of the song have been released with the Butterfly Package as well as the Japanese exclusive live album ‘Love In Tokyo’ released in 2018.
+Live recordings of the song have been released with the Butterfly Package as well as the Japanese exclusive live album ‘Love in Tokyo’ released in 2018.